Mohamed Khider: Backing and opposing Ben Bella

 After returning to Algeria, Khider joined Ahmed Ben Bella and the FLN army's chief of staff, Col. Houari Boumédiène, in forming a Political Bureau of the FLN to replace the GPRA, over which they had no control.
 Boumédiène's army, built up outside the war zone in Morocco and Tunisia, quashed resistance among GPRA loyalists and guerrilla units inside Algeria, as it moved in from its border area bases.

 Khider then took on the role of Secretary-General of the post-war Party of FLN, with control over finances, but quickly fell out with President Ben Bella.
 Among the causes were political differences, personal rivalries, and opposition to Ben Bella's increasingly autocratic rule.
 Ben Bella refused Khider's requests to allow the FLN into the decision-making process and replaced him as secretary-general.

+Personal life

+Khider was married to Zahra Fetta Toudert (1930-2023).
+She was the sister of Bouchra, the spouse of Houcine Ait Ahmed (1926-2015).
+After his death, she lived in Egypt (1967-1975) and then Rabat, Morocco (1975-2023).

 Exile and death

 In 1963, Khider went into exile in Switzerland, bringing $12 million (or $14 million) of party funds with him, saying they would be used to finance a political opposition to continue the "genuine" nationalist tradition of the FLN.

-In 1967, he was assassinated in Madrid, Spain.
+In 1967, he was assassinated in Madrid, Spain by an unknown gunman while with his wife.
 Most observers blamed his death on Col. Boumédiène, who had toppled Ben Bella two years earlier, and to whom Khider had declared his continued opposition.
+However, most prominent members of the OAS, the Pierre Lagaillarde gang, counting among its ranks embittered adversaries of the FLN such as Jean-Jacques Susini, Jean-Maurice Demarquet, Marcel Ronda, were all based in Spain at the time of his assassination.

+Khider was burried in Casablanca and his funerals were attended by some Moroccan state dignitaries, including Mohamed Oufkir.

 He was posthumously rehabilitated by Boumédiène's successor, Chadli Bendjedid, in 1984.